Do you have asthma?

 As an asthmatic, you’ll want an air purifier that includes a True HEPA filtration system.
 This type removes 99.97% of particles down to 0.3 microns in size, which includes the airborne particulates that cause breathing problems.

-Check out our best air purifiers for asthma and allergies reviews to find a unit that’s for you.
+Check out our best air purifier for asthma and allergies to find a unit that’s for you.

 That list includes the top asthma air purifiers that don’t have an ionizer.

 True HEPA filters not only trap more contaminants, but they do it in a way that doesn’t release negative ions into the air that can irritate your lungs and respiratory tract like an ionizer.